auxbot-discord-bot/docs/docs/commands/fun.rst

 	Channel Requirements:
 	none

-!a point
+!a poke
 ^^^^^^^^
-Returns a point gif with the members name.
+Returns a poke gif with the members name.

 .. code-block:: none
 	:linenos: